 Students who enroll in one of these research courses must obtain permission from a faculty research advisor and must complete a Research Course Contract.
 Both the student and professor sign the contract and submit it to the Director of Undergraduate Studies.

-There is also the option of doing research through the Scholar of the College program during senior year, CHEM5595-5596, Advanced Research in Chemistry I-II, or through the College Honors Program.
-See the BC catalog for more details.
+There is also the option of doing research through the Scholar of the College program during senior year, CHEM5595-5596, Advanced Research in Chemistry I-II.
+For more information vist the Scholar of the College website.

 Research for pay